MileHacker Logo

 • Ethical Shopping: Support local artisans and independent businesses.

-• Tax-Free Shopping: Available at many stores (look for the "Tax-Free" sign) with your passport.
+• Tax-Vat-free Shopping: Available at many stores (look for the "Tax-Free" sign) together with your passport.

 • Shipping & Customs: Major department stores may ship large purchases internationally.

-Be aware of your home country''s import regulations for imported goods.
+Be aware of your home country''s import rules for imported goods.

 Shopping Districts Overview